Risk Warning: Your Capital is at Risk.

 Traders can open demo accounts with Core Spreads for both the CoreTrader and MT4 platforms.
 Demo accounts are loaded with £10,000 in virtual trading funds.

-The demo accounts looks like the live accounts, and traders get the same functionality.
+The demo accounts look like live accounts, and traders get the same functionality.

 Core Spreads doesn’t offer any educational materials on its website.
 For traders new to CFD trading and spread betting, this may be a disadvantage.
 However, there are plenty of free online resources on markets and trading topics.